subhobose0003/homelabs-2.0/docs/deployment-summary.md

 ✅ **4 comprehensive automation scripts**:

 1. **`bootstrap-cluster.sh`** - Talos cluster bootstrap
-   - Generates Talos configurations
+   - Generates base Talos configuration if missing
-   - Bootstraps both non-prod and prod clusters
-   - Applies configurations to control plane and worker nodes
+   - Sets talosctl endpoints to first control-plane and bootstraps etcd once
+   - Nodes auto-join after configs are applied (no `talosctl join`)
+   - Saves kubeconfig to `clusters/<env>/talos-config/kubeconfig`
+   - Waits for all nodes to register and become Ready, then runs `talosctl health`

 2. **`deploy-infrastructure.sh`** - Infrastructure deployment
    - Deploys all components in correct order